Hotel Trubble

 Hotel Trubble is a British children's sitcom made by the BBC and broadcast on its flagship children and young person's channel CBBC.
 It stars Dominique Moore as Sally, the receptionist; Gary Damer as Lenny; Sam Phillips as Jamie, the bellboy; and Tanya Franks as Dolly and Sheila Bernette as Mrs. Poshington, a guest who never leaves (and who becomes the hotel's cleaner in series two and three).
 It is a farce sitcom.
 A total of 39 episodes have aired on TV between December 2008 and August 2011.
-Many guest stars have appeared, including Tom Price, Josie d'Arby, Miranda Hart, Stephen Evans, Steve Furst, Steve Marsh, Dan Wright, Les Dennis, Phil Cornwell, and Susan Wokoma who played new regular 'Daisy' in Series 3.
+Many guest stars appeared, including Tom Price, Josie d'Arby, Miranda Hart, Stephen Evans, Steve Furst, Steve Marsh, Dan Wright, Les Dennis, Phil Cornwell, and Susan Wokoma who played new regular Daisy in Series 3.

 Reruns have not been broadcast on CBBC since late-2013.

 Characters

 Jamie

 Jamie (Sam Phillips) is the bellboy of Hotel Trubble and probably the one with the most common sense, he does at some parts, have a lack of confidence and panics.
 He also does embarrassing things when he is in a panic.
 He is always the first person to yell "Noooooo!" when its time to panic.
 He was also like Sally, nominated, but for being the best bellboy.
 He is sensitive, has strong emotions like the time Verity Lumiere kissed him.
 Jamie is a good character and always means well.
 He is probably the most normal of the threesome.
 It is shown on several occasions that he has romantic feelings for Sally - for example in "Super Trubble", he shouts "Don't hurt the woman I love!" after Lionel shoots her with an arrow, only to correct himself moments later.
 Sally and Jamie are technically married after an accident with a mix-up between a fake and real vicar.
 It's shown that Jamie is very over-enthusiastic about his work, as in one episode it is noted that he never wears anything other than his uniform; it can only be assumed he has a wardrobe somewhere full of identical blue suits.